bxparks/AceTime/README.md

 #### DS3231 Time Keeper

 The `DS3231TimeKeeper` is the class describing the DS3231 RTC chip.
-It contains an internal 32kHz, temperature compensated osciallator that counts time in 1 second steps.
+It contains an internal temperature-compensated osciallator that counts time in 1 second steps.
 It is often connected to a battery or a supercapacitor to survive power failures.
 The DS3231 chip stores the time broken down by various date and time components (i.e. year, month, day, hour, minute, seconds).
 It contains